najam1997/XSS-1/README.md

 # Vulnerability: Reflected XSS

+## Purpose
+This is the beginning of a deliberately vulnerable application series by the name of NUSK Labs, to help the young and upcoming penetration testers to learn hacking.

 ## Pre-Requisites
 Make sure you have python and flask installed.
 For Windows, you'll have to download and install **python** as well as **pip** from browser.
 For Linux, following command would do: